Die Heidelbeere — klein, dunkel, außergewöhnlich nährstoffreich und Ezras liebste Qualitätsprüfung

 Wild blueberry vs. cultivated blueberry — an important difference

-This is one of the least known but most important differences in the world of blueberries.
+This is one of the least known, but most important differences in the world of blueberries.

 The wild blueberry — the true Vaccinium myrtillus, which grows in European forests — has deep blue flesh.
 It is anthocyanin-rich throughout.
-The cultivated blueberry from the supermarket — the American highbush blueberry, Vaccinium corymbosum — has white or light green flesh.
+The cultivated blueberry from the supermarket — the American blueberry, Vaccinium corymbosum — has white or light green flesh.
 Only the skin is blue.

 The blueberries from the Baltic region — which our sister-in-law has sent to her — are usually wild blueberries.
 They come from forests, not plantations.
 They are smaller, more intense, darker.
 And they contain many times more anthocyanins compared to what is sold as "blueberry" in the supermarket.